danluu/post-mortems/README.md

 [European Space Agency](https://en.wikipedia.org/wiki/Cluster_%28spacecraft%29?oldid=217305667).
 An overflow occured when converting a 16-bit number to a 64-bit numer in the Ariane 5 intertial guidance system, causing the rocket to crash.
 The actual overflow occured in code that wasn't necessary for operation but was running anyway.
 According to [one account](http://www.around.com/ariane.html), this caused a diagnostic error message to get printed out, and the diagnostic error message was somehow interpreted as actual valid data.
 According to [another account](https://en.wikipedia.org/wiki/Cluster_%28spacecraft%29?oldid=217305667), no trap handler was installed for the overflow.

 [Etsy](https://blog.etsy.com/news/2012/demystifying-site-outages/).
 First, a deploy that was supposed to be a small bugfix deploy also caused live databases to get upgraded on running production machines.
 To make sure that this didn't cause any corruption, Etsy stopped serving traffic to run integrity checks.
 Second, an overflow in ids (signed 32-bit ints) caused some database operations to fail.
 Etsy didn't trust that this wouldn't result in data corruption and took down the site while the upgrade got pushed.

-[FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
-FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
-The normal process is to have an alarm go off, which causes human operators to re-distribute power.
-But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually effected 55 million people.

 [Gitlab](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
 After the primary locked up and was restarted, it was brought back up with the wrong filesystem, causing a global outage.